 Every state and locality is different.
 Even within the same locality, different judges can run their dockets differently.
 Some judges might have more cases on their dockets than others.

 The reality as well is that there are only 365 days in a year.
 Courthouses are closed on weekends and holidays.
 Judges also take vacations, get sick, and have days where they cannot hear cases.

 For many parties who are unable to settle, they may finally get a trial date set.
 This is often after other court dates have already taken place, like settlement conferences, pre-trial conferences, scheduling conferences, etc.

-Many parties think the are guaranteed to have their case heard on their schedule trial date.
+Many parties think they are guaranteed to have their case heard on their scheduled trial date.
 In their mind, a trial date is a trial date after all.

-The judge might even denote the cases as the #1, #2, #3 or #4 trial settings for example.
+The judge might even denote the cases like the #1, #2, #3, or #4 trial settings for example.
 Then, if the #1 case does not settle, it would usually be heard.
-But if the #1 ends up settling, then the #2 case would be heard and so on.
+But if the #1 ends up settling, then the #2 case would be heard, and so on.

-Many may wonder why courts set multiple trials the same day?
-Again, court and jurisdiction is different.
+Many may wonder why courts set multiple trials on the same day?
+Again, the court and jurisdiction are different.
 But the reality is that dockets are often quite backed up.
 If one case was set for trial, and that it ended up settling, this would ultimately result in court dockets being even more backlogged because the judge would not be hearing any case on that day.